ansible-network/frr/docs/setup.md

 This argument determines whether or not to create a service account to manage FRR on the remote host.

-The default shell of this service account created would be set to `/bin/vtysh`.
+The default shell of the created service account would be set to `/bin/vtysh`.

 The default value is `False`.